|Early Spring Date:||March 1|

-Eastern Phoebes can be seen at Monticello Park at the beginning of March.
-Some phoebes spend the winter in the Washington metro area, while other pass through while migrating north.
+Spring: Eastern Phoebes can be seen at Monticello Park at the beginning of March.
+A small number of phoebes spend the winter in the Washington metro area, while other pass through while migrating north.
 Some breed in our area, but not at Monticello Park.
 They often build nests under bridges and on buildings.
 The best time to look for them at Monticello is during the last week in March.

 Where to See Them in the Park